Download and Install Android 4.4 KitKat ROM (comes from the Google Edition of HTC One) on Sense based HTC One.

 After you have successfully unlocked bootloader and rooted your Htc One, now follow the steps below to install Android 4.3.

-- Download the Google Play edition ROM from here, and transfer it to the internal storage of your One.
+- Download the Google Play edition ROM from here, and Download Radio for Google Play Edition ROM Android 4.4 here then transfer them to the internal storage of your One.

 - Backup all your apps, app data, contacts and messages etc using an app like Go Backup.
 Double check this step as installing new ROM will remove all the data from your device.